marcelbeumer/react-shared-state-hook/README.md

 ## Transforming data structures

-When the selector function returns a new object, the component will re-render on each state update.
-To prevent this, split up into multiple hook calls or memoize state selections with something like [reselect](https://github.com/reduxjs/reselect).
+When the selector function returns a new object, the component will re-render on every state update.
+To prevent this, either split up into multiple hook calls, pass an isEqual function or memoize state selections.

 Renders on each state update: